What is SQL & Why You Should Learn It

 1. To Gain Insights about our data.
 Why?

 • So that we can find out what works, and what does not.
-So we can compare the past results with another company, anoder product, another period, and see if there is some insight to glean.
+So we can compare the past results with another company, another product, another period, and see if there is some insight to glean.

-• When we find out what works, and find out where the problem lies, we can then perform Root cause analysis – which can tell us the real problem to fix.
-When we have fever, we can take a tablet of Paracetamol (Tylenol/Panadol/Aspirin).
-However, the fever is not the disease.
-It is a symptom that we develop, when something is not right with our body, and the body is fighting the bad bacteria/virus.
-During this fight, the temperature rises.
-The Paracetamol can reduce the fever, but it does not remove the fight.
 To go to the root cause of the problem, a visit to the doctor is required.
 The doctor may analyze the problem by looking at your Blood pressure, heart rate, x-ray, probes etc. and figure out the issue.
 If it is indeed bad bacteria causing some area to swell, the doc can issue a dose of Anti-biotics, which fight the bad guys, and treat the real problem.
-Once the bad guys are gone, the fever automatically comes down to the normal level.

 2. Make Better & Faster Decisions